Composability is currently an Early Access Feature in Alpha status.

 )

-Note that the painter’s IOU remains on the iou domain.
+Note that the painter’s IOU remains on the iou sync domain.
 The painter can therefore call the IOU and cash it out.

 // Painter converts the Iou into cash